domapic/ui-elements/src/components/with-routes/readme.md

 ## withRoutes HOC

-> High order component that adds the routes context to them through a `routes` prop.
+> High order component that adds the routes context to wrapped components through a `routes` prop.

 ### Usage